maxtkc/mvths-wiki/docs/021i-scaling.rst

 Exercise:
 ~~~~~~~~~

-Determine the scale factor for the following ranges.
+Complete the following table in your notebook.

 .. list-table:: Scale Factor
    :widths: 25 25 50